spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 The API is available as a container image.
 To deploy the API successfully, you need to provide the API server with information about the database, such as hostname, database user, database name, and password.
-The required information can be retrieved using Palette's system environment variables and the environment variables the database service exposes.
+The required information can be retrieved using Palette's global output variables and the output variables the database service exposes.